 As existing customers and those who have browsed our site will already know, we're providers of essential work wear and equipment, helping you or your business to face every day well prepared.
 From high vis jackets, vests and trousers, to tough workwear such as steel toe capped boots and durable clothing, we're here to kit you out, head to toe, ready for the job in hand.

 We also provide an extensive range of great value Personal Protective Equipment, or PPE, that’s great quality too.
-These products cover all kinds of items and accessories, such as protective gloves and headwear, safety goggles and dust masks and a wide variety of other useful safety equipment to protect you while you work.
+These products cover all kinds of items and accessories, such as protective gloves and headwear, and a wide variety of other useful safety equipment to protect you while you work.
 If you're an employer, these products can be absolutely essential in order to meet legal regulations and comply with the laws surrounding health and safety at work, and we supply everything you could need, all in one handy online shop – how’s that for service?

 In order to help employers, we'll also post articles relating to new laws and employment issues that are relevant to your industry.
 Having a source of valuable content and information can be really helpful - and we aim to be as helpful as possible!